Verified July 2026 · Cited to primary sources

 What is BPC-157?

-Promotes angiogenesis and tissue repair by upregulating growth-factor/VEGF and nitric-oxide pathways — an experimental "healing" peptide for gut, tendon and muscle injury.
+Promotes angiogenesis and tissue repair by upregulating growth-factor/VEGF and nitric-oxide pathways.
+Marketed as a "healing" peptide for gut, tendon and muscle injury, but that use is experimental.

 How strong is the evidence for BPC-157?

 Grade D: only animal/preclinical evidence, no published human efficacy RCT (decision-tree rule 5 fired).
-The Sikirić rodent literature is extensive, but nothing has been replicated in a controlled human trial.
+The Sikirić rodent literature is extensive, but none of it has been replicated in a controlled human trial.

 1. FDA PCAC July 23-24, 2026 meeting (docket)